darajnish/dell5577medisable/README.md

 ## Concluding

 I hope this article helps anybody who is seeking information about Intel ME and the steps to disabling it.
 Feel Free to create an issue regarding any queries or doubt about any of the steps, and suggestions towards the improvement of this article are appreciated.
 I'm thankful to the Nicola Corna for me_cleaner and the basic wiki, and to Sakaki for Gentoo wiki* which guided me through the entire process.

-* **Unfortunately the Gentoo Wiki by Sakaki is no more available :( so the links to the wiki in this guide doesn't work anymore**